With True Detective hitting screens once more, Jon Axworthy delves deep into the much-dramatised psychology of the police detective sponsored_longform

 Which sounds like just another way of saying they can play ‘good cop, bad cop’.

 Once trust has been established, there is also a psychological advantage to this one-on-one dynamic, which means the individuals can purely focus on police work.
 “They can think outside the box,” reveals Thomas.
 “We like to think logically, that one plus one equals two, yet crimes don’t move in a linear fashion.
-In a good partnership there is freedom to develop hypotheses that are unusual, without the fear of being criticised.
+In a good sponsored_longform there is freedom to develop hypotheses that are unusual, without the fear of being criticised.
 The challenge for most investigators is to think tangentially, because police are very concrete in their thinking.”

-This level of trust is why, for a time, the partnership can be the most important and consuming relationship in a detective’s life, eclipsing all others.
+This level of trust is why, for a time, the sponsored_longform can be the most important and consuming relationship in a detective’s life, eclipsing all others.
 Another reason, according to Thomas, is down to two things that are unique to the working day (and often night) of a detective: “The job is 90 per cent boredom and 10 per cent sheer terror.”
 No other working relationship has to cope with these two stressors, which is why the bond between the individuals can be so strong and enduring.

 Christian Plowman agrees: “As a detective, you’ll often become involved in violent situations, and it is of the utmost importance that your partner ‘has your back’.
 This applies to backing you up evidentially, or if something doesn’t go quite right.
 I compare it to the military cliche that you fight ‘for the man standing next to you’.”